Mohammed78vr/chatbot-app-in-AWS/README.md

 echo "Setup completed successfully"
 ```

-### Creating AMI for Auto Scaling Group
+### Creating AMIs for Auto Scaling Groups

-To create a custom AMI for the Auto Scaling Group, follow these steps:
+To create custom AMIs for the Auto Scaling Groups, follow these steps:

 6. **Verify that the services are running**